Shireenaliza/Shireenaliza/README.md

 ### 🚀 Second-year Computer Science student specializing in Artificial Intelligence and Machine Learning, with a fervent interest in space exploration.
 Seeking to apply advanced AI/ML expertise to contribute to astrophysics research.
-Committed to continuous learning and staying abreast of industry developments.
-Eager to collaborate with fellow professionals on cutting-edge projects.
+Committed to continuous learning and staying abreast of industry development and eager to collaborate with fellow professionals on cutting-edge projects.
 Let's connect and explore opportunities for mutual growth!

 Hi,i'm jus a lil katz ㅤ/ᐠ - ˕ -マ